Complicating Iowans’ ability to get checkups and the medications they need will not improve workforce participation.

-American Community Survey, “Health Insurance Coverage Status and Type of Coverage by State and Age for All People: 2017.
+American Community Survey, “Health Insurance Coverage Status and type of Coverage by State and Age for All People: 2017.”
+Table H105.
 September 2018.
-U.S. Census Bureau. https://www.census.gov/data/tables/time-series/demo/health-insurance/acs-hi.html
+U.S. Census Bureau. https://www.census.gov/data/tables/time-series/demo/income-poverty/cps-hi.html

 Rachel Garfield, Robin Rudowitz, & Anthony Damico, “Understanding the Intersection of Medicaid and Work.”
 January 2018.
 Kaiser Family Foundation. https://www.kff.org/medicaid/issue-brief/understanding-the-intersection-of-medicaid-and-work/